• OVERVIEW

 TOEFL

 The need for the TOEFL will be assessed based on information provided by the applicant on the application for admission.
-If the TOEFL is required, applicants must achieve a minimum score of 100 (Internet-Based Test).
+If the TOEFL is required, applicants must achieve a minimum score of 100 on the internet-based test.
 Scores must be submitted during the application process.

 Military Education and Experience Review for Nursing Program Admission